GloriaTT502a/nyc_project/README.md

 - Rerun Incremental dbt Models: Execute incremental SQL models in dbt to update data efficiently, reducing processing time for large datasets.

 - Enhance Reporting Table Tests: Improve dbt tests for the reporting layer to ensure data accuracy, consistency, and performance, as detailed in the Data Quality Control section.

+- Get more records about driving details to analyze driving records to detect drowsy driving

+- Analyse payment records to find out fair pay benchmarks